JennEYoon/datasciY/logs-eval-2020.md

   * Email redirect setup "jyoon@datasciY.com" - to use during job applications.
     Don't use this for anything else, Media signup still use "datasciY.info@gmail.com".

  * Build out StockWiki.com as a stand-alone application.
-      Use it to get ad revenues, and as a project portfolio for job applications.
+   Side hustle - Use it to get ad revenues, and as a project portfolio for job applications.
+   Javascript - user account creating, forms.
+   Google Sheets API - community spreadsheets for DCF analysis.

+### 6b: Ready to flesh out Projects - August 2020
+  * Applied to my first Data Science job this year, Yeah!
+    - Kinetica Arlington, VA, Meetup WWC message, Aug 17, 2020 submit.
+  * Start with Titanic, PyTorch tutorial & logistic regression from book.
+    - Feels like it will take 3 more months to flesh out Projects to reasonable level, but can start applying to jobs after 2 months, Novermber 2020.
+More practice with interview questions.
+Look into Algorithms.

 ---

 ## Goals Met as of June 2020: